tamascsaba/rachelle/README.md

 You can simply use this project as a drop-in replacement for any TypeScript projects if you need something fast, and lightweight.
 Just replace the `./src` and `./test` folder and it should work right out of the box.

 Use `npm run build` to bundle your source files.
-The `TypeScript compiler` will transpile your source code down to `ES6` format in a a `.js` file.
-TypeScript declarations for your bundle will be in the `./dist` folder as well.
+The `TypeScript` declarations for your bundle will be in the `./build/src` folder.

-Rollup will generate a `es5.js` bundle for development, and `es5.min.js`  for production.

 ## Coverage reports